• Skip to primary navigation

 http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html

-3) Download the following files into your C:\bin folder:
+3. Download these files to your C:\bin folder:

 • putty.zip